Theory of optimal transport for Lorentzian cost functions: The proofs

-\begin{prop} There exists a Borel map $S\colon J^+ \to C^0([0,1],M)$ such that $S(x,y)\in \Gamma_{x\to y}$. \end{prop}
+\begin{prop} There exists a Borel map $S\colon J^+ \to C^0([0,1],M)$ such that $S(p,q)\in \Gamma_{p\to q}$. \end{prop}

-\begin{proof} The argument is a slight modification of the proof to Proposition 7.16 (vi) in \cite{villani}.
-For every $(x,y)\in J^+$ the set $\Gamma_{x\rightarrow y}$ is nonempty and compact in every $C^k$-topology, i.e. nonempty and closed.
-The evaluation map $\ev_0\times \ev_1$ is Lipschitz.
-This implies that the correspondence (for the definition see \cite{alibor}, page 4)
+\begin{proof} For every $(p,q)\in J^+$ the set $\Gamma_{p\rightarrow q}$ is nonempty and compact in every $C^k$-topology by the Lemma \ref{L3.6}, i.e. nonempty and closed.
+Further the evaluation map $\ev_0\times \ev_1$ is Lipschitz.
+This implies that the correspondence (for the definition see \cite[page 4]{alibor})